-The Continental Grand Prix 5000 TL’s rolling resistance as measured by Bicycle Rolling Resistance (BRR) also shows it to have less rolling resistance than any other everyday tubeless road tire it has tested by at least a couple watts and nearly as good as the lowest rolling resistance racing tires be they tubeless, tubular or tubed.
+The Continental Grand Prix 5000 TL’s rolling resistance also shows it to have less rolling resistance than any other everyday tubeless road tire it has tested by at least a couple watts and nearly as good as the lowest rolling resistance racing tires be they tubeless, tubular or tubed.

 Rolling resistance plays a more important role than aero performance up to the point where you are riding at aero speed (roughly 20mph/32kph) and when you are drafting in a paceline.
 At aero speed and increasingly beyond it, your aero performance outweighs rolling resistance when comparing the effects of wattage losses from air and road resistance.

-These tires seem to have everything going for them.
+These tires seem to have just about everything going for them.
 Along with a price that isn’t unreasonable for all you get, this makes the Grand Prix 5000 TL a clear Best Performer choice.

 Best Value -Hutchinson Fusion 5 Performance 11Storm Road Tubeless

 Hutchinson also puts its 11Storm compound into the more durable, all-weather, commuter-oriented Fusion 5 All-Season 11Storm model and the lighter, thinner racing-focused Fusion 5 Galactik 11Storm.
-The company makes the Mavic Yksion Pro UST and Zipp Tangente Speed Road Tubeless tires with the 11Storm compound as well but in different molds that inflate to slightly different inflated sizes and have somewhat different road feel.
+The company makes the Mavic Yksion Pro UST and Zipp Tangente Speed Road Tubeless tires with the 11Storm compound as well but in different molds and have different beads that inflate to slightly different sizes and have somewhat different road feel.

 Since I selected the Fusion 5 Performance 11Storm as the Best Value among everyday road tubeless bike tires, let me first talk about its low price.

 As you’ll read in a moment, they are good if not the best performers on the road.
-And they are newly introduced and available at multiple stores with a low list price and slightly lower market price so it’s not like this is an introductory sale they are offering to attract attention and initial market share.
+They are available at multiple stores with a low list price and slightly lower market price.
 The Fusion 5 model has been around for a while, the 11Storm being it’s latest iteration.